-No financing activities occurred in 2017.
-During 2016 the Company completed a private placement financing consisting of an aggregate of 7,200,000 common shares at a price of \$0.05 per common share, for gross proceeds of \$360,000 (see WGF News Release dated September 6, 2016).
+No financing activities occurred in 2019.
+During 2018 the Company completed a private placement financing consisting of an aggregate of 625,000 flow-through common shares at a price of \$0.08 per flow-through common share, for gross proceeds of \$50,000 (see WGF News Release dated May 4, 2018).
+The shares issued require that the Company make certain qualifying expenditures for tax purposes on or before December 31, 2019; the deduction of which flowed through to the shareholder.
+The Company fulfilled this obligation as of December 31, 2018.